millersplanet/millersplanet/README.md

 ### Hello World, I'm June!

 -  Passionate about Data Analysis, especially interested in customer behavior data.
--  Currently exploring ML, Time Series Analysis, Data Pipelines & ETL.
+-  Experienced in ML, Time Series Analysis, Data Pipelines & ETL.
 -  Recently discovered a newfound interest in Front-End Development.
 Working hard 🏋️‍♂️
--  📫 Feel free to reach out: frommillersplanet@gmail.com / always ready to connect on a universal level 👽
+-  📫 Feel free to reach out: frommillersplanet@gmail.com (preferred) or trj501@snu.ac.kr
+-  always ready to connect on a universal level 👽

 <!---
 millersplanet/millersplanet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.